Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_stack_smashing/index.md

 ## Challenge 2

 Challenge 2 is essentially the same as challenge 1.
 It demonstrates that once we have a stack address, ASLR becomes a mere inconvenience.
 In this challenge the stack address is given to us, but it represents a situation where the attacker could leak a stack address, for example via a format string vuln.
+You can download it [here](binary/challenge_2)

 Running the binary, we are given a stack address.